rnatella/software-security/fuzzing/ftp/README.md

-To make the FTP server vulnerable, patch the source code to inject a vulnerability:
+To **make the FTP server vulnerable**, patch the source code to inject a vulnerability:
 ```
 $ patch -p1 -d hpaftpd-1.05/ < hpaftpd-vulnerable.patch
 ```

 Then, build and run the FTP server again.
 The server will crash if the command string is too long.

-To remove the vulnerability, you can reverse the patch with:
+To **remove the vulnerability**, you can reverse the patch with:
 ```
 $ patch -R -p1 -d hpaftpd-1.05/ < hpaftpd-vulnerable.patch
 ```